Baker: All remaining COVID-19 restrictions in Mass. to be lifted May 29

 New cases have dropped by 89 percent since January 8 and COVID hospitalizations are down 88 percent since January 1, public health data shows.
 The positive test rate is also down by 88 percent from peaking at 8.7 percent on January 1 to 1 percent as of Monday.

+RELATED: Janey: Boston to join Mass., lift remaining COVID-19 restrictions later this month

-The state of emergency, which was declared on March 10, 2020 to deal with the pandemic, will be lifted on June 15.
+The state of emergency, which was declared on March 10, 2020, will be lifted on June 15.

 (Copyright (c) 2021 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)